Ryūka: History

 Ryūka is an innovative form that emerged relatively recently.
 The earliest ryūka found in the literature is of the late 17th century.
 However, there remains a disagreement over exactly how it evolved.
 Hokama Shuzen considered that the earliest form of songs were incantations that were sometimes chanted rather than were sung.
 From such incantations, epic songs such as Okinawa's umui and kwēna and Amami's omori and nagare emerged.
 Epic songs then evolved into lyric songs (feelings of individuals) including Amami's shima-uta and Okinawa's ryūka.
 He claimed that the development of lyrical ryūka from epic omoro happened in the 15th to 16th centuries when Okinawan people were supposedly liberated from religious bondage and began to express personal feelings.
 He also considered that the introduction of sanshin helped the transition from the long, relatively free verse forms to the short, fixed verse form.

 Ono Jūrō also supported the staged development from epic songs to lyric songs.
 However, his theory is radically different from Hokama's in that the 8-8-8-6 form was formed under the influence of kinsei kouta of mainland Japan, which has the 7-7-7-5 syllable structure.
 He dismissed the hypothesis that the first stanza of omoro of the later stage partly showed the 8-8-8-6 pattern, which he reanalyzed as kwēna-like 5-3, 5-3, and 5-5-3.
-He dated the formation of ryūka to the first half of the 17th century, shortly after kinsei kouta became common in mainland Japan.
+He dated the formation of ryūka to the first half of the 17th century, shortly after kinsei kouta became common in Japan.